 Julia Aurelius was the wife of the bishop in Linköping diocese (1927-1935).
 As such she set up the first meeting for wives of the clergy held by the Swedish church.
-She also introduced the Herrnhut (Moravian) star into Sweden, and it eventually became a nationally traditional advent star.
+She also introduced the Herrnhut (Moravian) star into Sweden, which eventually became a nationally traditional advent star.

 Julia Aurelius was born in Herrnhut, Germany on the 21 October 1886.
 There were four children in her family.
 She had Swedish connections through her paternal grandmother.
 Her father was an architect and a construction advisor who worked with the well-known industrial Krupp family, near Essen.
 Julia Aurelius’ mother died when Julia and her siblings were young which resulted in Julia running the household and being responsible for the home from an early age.